New Tax Rules That May Affect Your 2013 Return

 Joint returns for married same-sex couples.
 This year, for the first time, couples who were legally married anywhere that recognizes same-sex marriage must file their federal tax returns as either married filing jointly or married filing separately.
 (For most couples, filing jointly results in a lower tax bill, especially if one spouse earns significantly more than the other.
 But dual-income couples who earn about the same amount could find themselves paying more than if they could still file as single people.)

 Legally married same-sex couples who live in a state that doesn’t recognize same-sex marriages should plan on spending extra time on their tax returns this year.
 Those couples will be required to file joint (or married filing separately) tax returns with the IRS, but they may be required to file as single with their states.
 Since states typically base tax returns on federal tax returns, these couples may have to create “dummy” federal tax returns as single filers before they can complete their state tax returns.
 A few states that don’t allow same-sex marriage either require or permit residents to file joint returns if they were married in jurisdictions that permit same-sex matrimony.
+See our Guide to State Filing Status for Same-Sex Couples for details for your state.

 Self-employed workers will find it easier to figure the home-office deduction.
 In the past, many self-employed workers rejected this money-saving deduction because it was complicated to figure and was widely viewed as an audit red flag.
 But a change that took effect in 2013 makes it easier to claim this tax break and lessens the chance of an audit.